pagkly/Zed/Investopedia3/Jerry A. Hausman Definition.md

 #### Price Indexes

-Hausman’s recent work has also included a focus on price indexes, such as the [Consumer Price Index (CPI)](https://www.investopedia.com/terms/c/consumerpriceindex.asp), and the benefits to consumers that result from lower prices through large discount retailers.
+Hausman’s recent work has also included a focus on price indexes, such as the [[Consumer Price Index (CPI)]](https://www.investopedia.com/terms/c/consumerpriceindex.asp), and the benefits to consumers that result from lower prices through large discount retailers.
 His research indicates that failing to properly account for the lower prices offered by retailers such as Wal-mart supercenters, the resulting changes in shopping patterns as consumers take advantage of the lower prices, and the improvement in the quality of differentiated products and services offered by these outlets all introduce substantial upward bias into the CPI.